Cameroon and Ivory Coast battle to go to the wire

 Second-half substitute Bassogog slotted in the third with five minutes remaining and then rounded off the scoring two minutes later.

-The game saw Cameroon goalkeeper Andre Onana return to competitive action after the completion of his doping ban.

-The 25-year-old's last outing had come for club side Ajax on 31 January.
+The game saw Cameroon goalkeeper Andre Onana return to competitive action after the completion of his doping ban, with the 25-year-old making his first outing since playing for club side Ajax on 31 January.

-The Indomitable Lions now face a wait for the outcome of Ivory Coast's game to find out what they will require against the Elephants in Douala to progress.
+The Indomitable Lions now face a wait for the outcome of Ivory Coast's game to find out what they will require when they host the Elephants in Douala on Tuesday.

 Ivory Coast have also been deprived of home advantage and will face Mozambique in Cotonou, Benin.

-Sakala bags hat-trick in Zambia win
+Equatorial Guinea stun Tunisia while Zambia's Sakala bags hat-trick

+Tunisia, Equatorial Guinea and Zambia all head into the final round of Group B fixtures with a chance to progress after Saturday's results.

+Equatorial Guinea moved level with Tunisia on 10 points as Pablo Ganet stunned the Eagles of Carthage with his 84th-minute goal.

-Zambia kept alive their faint hopes of qualifying from Group B as Rangers forward Fashion Sakala scored a hat-trick in their 4-0 home win over Mauritania.
+Zambia are three points behind the pair after Rangers forward Fashion Sakala scored a hat-trick in their 4-0 win over Mauritania.

-Patson Daka opened Zambia's account from a cross from Prosper Chiluya, and the Leicester City striker then turned provider to set up Sakala for the second.

-A Sakala penalty, after Evans Kangwa was fouled in the box by goalkeeper Babacar Diop, made it 3-0 before the break and the 24-year-old completed his treble just after the hour mark.
+Leicester City striker Patson Daka scored the other goal, with the victory keeping the Chipolopolo's faint chances of making the play-offs alive.

+Tunisia, who lead the group on goal difference, host Zambia in the final round of matches and Equatorial Guinea travel to Mauritania - with several permutations possible.